JuliaIntervals/IntervalArithmetic.jl/docs/src/philosophy.md

 # Philosophy

-The goal of the `Interval` type is to be directly used to replace floating point number in arbitrary julia code, such that in any calculation, the resulting intervals are guaranteed to bound the true image of the starting intervals.
+The goal of the `Interval` type is to be directly used to replace floating point numbers in arbitrary julia code, such that, in any calculation, the resulting interval is guaranteed to bound the true image of the starting intervals.

-So, essentially, we would like `Interval` to act as numbers and the julia ecosystem has evolved to use `Real` as the default supertype for numerical types that are not complex.
+So, essentially, we would like `Interval` to act as numbers.
+And the julia ecosystem has evolved to use `Real` as the default supertype for numerical types that are not complex.
 Therefore, to ensure the widest compatiblity, our `Interval` type must be a subtype of `Real`.

-Then, for any function `f(x::Real)`, we want the following to hold for all real `x` in the interval `X` (note that it holds for **all** real numbers in `X`, even those that can not be represented as floating point numbers):
+Mathematically, for any function `f(x::Real)`, we want the following to hold
+(note that it holds for **all** real numbers in `X`, even those that cannot be represented as floating point numbers):
 ```math
 f(x) \in f(X), \qquad \forall x \in X.
 ```
+The interval-valued function `f(X)` is called the _pointwise extension_ of `f(x)` (which is defined on real numbers).

 At first glance, this is reasonable: all arithmetic operations are well-defined for both real numbers and intervals,